syntasso/kratix-marketplace/pipeline-marketplace-images/vault/README.md

 * If any other document in `/input` refer to the Secret (like via a `volumeMount` in a `Pod`), this image won't remove those references, nor will it add any Vault-agent annotations.
 Please add an extra job in the pipeline to do that.
-* Only keys in the `data` part of the Secret will be parsed and stored in Vault.
+* Only keys in the `data` and `stringData` part of the Secret will be parsed and stored in Vault.
-  `stringData` is not currently supported.